-Outside areas and boundaries Visually inspected.
+Garages and permanent outbuildings NOT APPLICABLE Outside areas and boundaries Visually inspected.
 The property benefits from communal garden grounds to the rear.
-Boundaries are of solid stone walling.
+The boundaries are of stone construction.

 Ceilings Visually inspected from floor level.
-Ceilings are plasterboard lined.
+The ceilings are of lath and plaster and plasterboard construction.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are a mixture of plasterboard lined and plastered on the hard construction.
+The internal walls are of plaster on the hard and lath and plaster.

 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-Solid masonry with fitted floor coverings throughout.
+Flooring is of suspended timber construction.
+Part fitted floor coverings restricted the inspection.

 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal doors, skirtings and facings are of a timber variety.
-The kitchen is fitted with a range of floor and wall mounted units.
+The kitchen fittings are of floor and wall mounted units with worktop surfaces.
+Internal doors, skirtings and facings are timber construction, paint finished.